fremag/MemoScope.Net/README.md

 **No**: a memory profiler will record allocations to detect where an object has been created.
 In a dump file, this information is not present.

-**Yes**: MemoScope.Net shares many features with memory profilers: heap statistics, display object content and references, find duplicated strings etc
+**But**: MemoScope.Net shares many features with memory profilers: heap statistics, display object content and references, find duplicated strings etc

 ##Is it a debugger ?
 **No**: you can **NOT** run the process step by step or add any breakpoint.
 The dump file is static,nothing is dynamic.

-**Yes**: you can see object contents and call stacks so you can find why your process is locked or in an infinite loop for instance.
+**But**: you can see object contents and call stacks so you can find why your process is locked or in an infinite loop for instance.

 ## Is it "better" than...
 ### WinDbg
-**No*: some features are missing (scripts for instance)
+**No**: some features are missing (scripts for instance)

 **But** it's way easier to use thanks to its:
 - nice dockable GUI